Vhaos/Kinect-BodyScanner/Server/README.md

 Simply deploy directory files onto your local web server.
 Controllers and accepted endpoints can be found in the `classes/controllers/` directory.
 First I would recommend downloading and installing [Xampp](https://www.apachefriends.org) for Windows, an easy to install Apache and PHP distribution; this can be found [here](https://www.apachefriends.org/download.html).
 Full installation instructions can be found below.

 To install:
  * Install Xampp to C:\ folder
  * Place the folder "***Server***" into C:\xammp\htdocs
  * Start up Xampp then start up Apache on it's control panel
  * Open up your browser and go to `localhost/server/test`
  * Bodyscanner server is now installed :+1:

+For the app to work, you must:
+ * Open Xampp Control Panel
+ * Click Config on the Apache row
+ * Click Apache (httpd-xampp.conf)
+ * Comment out "Require Local" at the end of the file.

 ## Development

 Assuming you are using Google Chrome, you may also wish to get the REST Console Chrome App, available from the Chrome web store [here](http://bit.ly/1k9zsGu).
 Full description of the available API calls are displayed below.